ZacharyPax/WatchtowerStack/README.md

 # Watchtower Stack

 ## "The shrewd one sees the danger and conceals himself"

-### Repository for configuration files and information on the Watchtower Stack
+Welcome to the Watchtower Stack repository! 🚀 This repository houses configuration files and essential information for the Watchtower Stack, a robust hardware server cluster powered by the Linux-based, free, and open-source hypervisor, Proxmox Virtual Environment.

+### Overview

-"Watchtower" is a hardware server cluster running the Linux-based free and open-source hypervisor “Proxmox Virtual Environment.”
-Watchtower’s design provides extensive visibility into your network, with additional alerting capabilities based on network traffic and system telemetry to ensure maximum network security.
-To accomplish this, Watchtower ingests data from endpoints and the network directly.
+Watchtower is meticulously designed to offer comprehensive visibility into your network, coupled with advanced alerting capabilities based on network traffic and system telemetry.
+This ensures top-notch network security by ingesting data from endpoints and the network itself.

-Currently, Watchtower consists of the following virtual machines:
+### Virtual Machines

+Here are the key virtual machines that constitute the Watchtower Stack:

+1. **Vashti:**
+   - Prometheus Database
-Vashti: Prometheus; HTTPd for piping data into Elasticsearch
+   - HTTPd for piping data into Elasticsearch

+2. **Jehoahaz:**
-Jehoahaz: Grafana for alerting
+   - Grafana for alerting

+3. **Hezekiah:**
+   - Wazuh Stack
-Hezekiah: Wazuh Stack; Postfix
+   - Postfix

+4. **Korah:**
+   - Dashy
-Korah: Dashy; ICMP Status Checker
+   - ICMP Status Checker

+5. **David:**
-David: Security Onion (ELK Stack; Redis; Suricata; Zeek; Strelka; Stenographer)
+   - Security Onion
+     - ELK Stack
+     - Redis
+     - Suricata
+     - Zeek
+     - Strelka
+     - Stenographer

+6. **Manasseh:**
-Manasseh: Ubuntu Server Installation for keeping extremely long-term historical data on network connections (over 2 years capacity expected)
+   - Ubuntu Server Installation
+     - Maintains extremely long-term historical data on network connections (over 2 years capacity expected)

+### Watchtower Data Flow

 ![Watchtower Data Flow](https://i.imgur.com/3dDJ9Of.jpg)